-- (6) Reimbursement of Expenses - An Elected Member attending a Conference and Training ev (a) entitled to be reimbursed for 'normally accepted' living costs while travelling. - (b) Such living costs would include, but are not limited to - taxi fares to and from the airport; - taxi fares to and from the venue if the accommodation used is a substantial distance from the venue; meals for the Elected Member;

-- refreshments for the Elected Member; and vehicle hire, petrol and parking.

-Elected Members will generally not be reimbursed for the cost of (c) meals or refreshments for other people.
-The main exception is where it is indicated that the meal or refreshment provided to another person is in response to a meal or refreshments previously received.

-Expenses will generally be reimbursed from the time an Elected Member leaves home to attend an event to the time the Elected Member returns home.
+(6) Reimbursement of Expenses

+- (a) An Elected Member attending a Conference and Training event is entitled to be reimbursed for 'normally accepted' living costs while travelling. - (b) Such living costs would include, but are not limited to: - taxi fares to and from the airport; - taxi fares to and from the venue if the accommodation used is a substantial distance from the venue; - meals for the Elected Member; - refreshments for the Elected Member; and - vehicle hire, petrol and parking. - (c) Elected Members will generally not be reimbursed for the cost of meals or refreshments for other people.
+The main exception is where it is indicated that the meal or refreshment provided to another person is in response to a meal or refreshments previously received. - (d) Expenses will generally be reimbursed from the time an Elected Member leaves home to attend an event to the time the Elected Member returns home.

-Should an Elected Member extend a visit by leaving prior to the time necessary to arrive for the event or return after the time at which the Elected Member could have returned following the event. reimbursements will be paid:
+Should an Elected Member extend a visit by leaving prior to the time necessary to arrive for the event or return after the time at which the Elected Member could have returned following the event, reimbursements will be paid:

-• for the days of the event; and

-- for the cost of travel from the airport directly to the accommodation to be used for the event and also, vice versa, from the accommodation to the airport. - (e) Where a visit is extended, as discussed in paragraph (d), an Elected Member may stay for the period of the extension in different accommodation to that used for the attendance at the Conference and Training event.
+- for the days of the event; and - for the cost of travel from the airport directly to the accommodation to be used for the event and also, vice versa, from the accommodation to the airport. - (e) Where a visit is extended, as discussed in paragraph (d), an Elected Member may stay for the period of the extension in different accommodation to that used for the attendance at the Conference and Training event.
 In such situations, the reimbursement of taxi fares will be to the estimated cost of travel between the event's accommodation and the airport and vice versa.
-The Elected Member will be required to pay any greater amount. - (f) Where an Elected Member does not require paid accommodation for a Conference and Training event because the Elected Member is able to source accommodation from another party (the hosts), the Elected Member is entitled to be reimbursed for meal and refreshment costs provided to the hosts up to the amount that would have been incurred had paid accommodation been used. - (g) Where an Elected Member attends two Conference and Training events and there is a gap of no more than two days between the conclusion of the first event and the start of the second event, the Elected Member shall be entitled to reasonable accommodation expenses and the reimbursement of 'normally accepted' living costs during that 'gap' period.
-If the gap is greater than two days, only two days reimbursement can be claimed.
+The Elected Member will be required to pay any greater amount. - (f) Where an Elected Member does not require paid accommodation for a Conference and Training event because the Elected Member is able to source accommodation from another party (the hosts), the Elected Member is entitled to be reimbursed for meal and refreshment costs provided to the hosts up to the amount that would have been incurred had paid accommodation been used. - (g) Where an Elected Member attends two Conference and Training events and there is a gap of no more than three days between the conclusion of the first event and the start of the second event, the Elected Member shall be entitled to reasonable accommodation expenses and the reimbursement of 'normally accepted' living costs during that 'gap' period.
+If the gap is greater than three days, only three days reimbursement can be claimed. - (76) Cash Advances associated with payment through the reimbursement of expenses - (a) A cash advance of \$105 per day for interstate travel and \$160 per day for overseas travel shall be made available for food, drink and incidental expenses that are of a reasonable nature. - (b) The administrative arrangements for managing this will be the most appropriate to the circumstances in the view of the Chief Executive Officer. - (c) The Cash Advance shall be paid to cover all reasonable incidental expenses associated with the conference attendance such as: - (i) hotel/motel charges other than accommodation, ie. laundry; - (ii) reasonable telephone or facsimile use: - (iii) breakfasts, lunches, dinners and other meals not included in the conference registration fee; - (iv) any optional activity in a conference program.